 Seattle University reserves the ability to require English proficiency testing should it be deemed necessary.

 ELS Language Center (US centers only) students who have completed level 112 with a 3.0 grade point average are considered to have the equivalent TOEFL score of 68/520 and will be considered for the undergraduate English Language Learning Center.
 For more information on the ELS program visit els.edu or call 1-866-748-9780.

 Students who complete the University of Washington Intensive English Program (UW-IEP) the University Track with grades of a 3.0 or higher will be considered as having satisfied English proficiency at Seattle University.
 English assessment will still be required at Seattle University for proper course-level placement, but no TOEFL or IELTS is necessary.
-For more information visit the UW-IEP web site, or you can call or email them directly at (206) 543-6242; UW-IEP Email.
+For more information visit the UW-IEP web site, can call at (206) 543-6242, or email at email@example.com.